 Technology Provider membership

 The representation from Technology Providers will vary over time as the technology used within the production infrastructure changes.
-There are three criteria relating to the selection of Technology Provider:
+Technology Providers need to meet two criteria before they may become a member of the TCB:

-A written commitment statement detailing the intention and rationale of collaborating with EGI; it may take the form of a Letter of Intent as it is used in academia (in contrast to legal Letter of Intents)

-An established formalised collaborative relationship with EGI.
-This is generally expressed in a Memorandum of Understanding (MoU) describing binding milestones for either party
+A written commitment statement detailing the intention and rationale of the participation in the Technology Coordination Board.
+Such a statement may take the form of a Letter of Intent as it is used in academia (in contrast to legal Letter of Intents), a Memorandum of Understanding (MoU) describing binding milestones for either party, or any other documentation EGI considers appropriate on a case-by-case basis.

-They are delivering, or have agreed to deliver, components into the EGI Technology Roadmap (software which may enter UMD).
-This will have been specified in a Service Level Agreement (SLA).
-SLA will be signed between EGI.eu and the technology provider in order for the technical provider to be eligible for the membership of TCB
+They are delivering, or have agreed to deliver, components for inclusion in the EGI production infrastructure.
+This will have been specified in a Service Level Agreement (SLA) accommodating the needs of both EGI the Technology Provider supplying EGI.
+For any avoidance of doubt SLAs between Technology Providers and EGI infrastructure consumers are out of scope.

-Adhering to either criterion may award Technology Providers membership in the Group.
-The TCB may define, document and apply specific applicability procedures to the selection criteria.
+Technology Provider membership in the in the TCB is limited; if any of the criteria mentioned above cease to be met, membership in the TCB will end with immediate effect.

+Method of appointment

+Any member of the TCB can initiate and propose a new Technology Provider member of the TCB.
+The decision about inclusion of new Technology Providers in TCB membership will be based on consensus.
+The decision about new member will be made at latest at the next TCB meeting from meeting the proposal was made.

 Chair

-The Chair will be the EGI.eu CTO.
+The Chair will be appointed by the EGI.eu Director.

 Duties